 Your favorite anti-heroes are back.
-If you loved the first Guardians of the Galaxy movie, and the Marvel Comics it’s based on, then we’re sure you’ve already nabbed your tickets to see the sequel when it comes out today, May 5th.
+If you love the Guardians of the Galaxy movies, and the Marvel Comics they're based on, then we’re sure you’ve already nabbed your tickets to see the ultimate Avengers movie, Endgame.

 The unconventional Guardians team is led by Peter Quill, also know as Star-Lord—a half-human, half-alien who was abducted from Earth at a young age.
-His companions include Gamora—an assassin who chooses good over evil; Drax—a warrior looking to avenge his family’s death; Rocket—a smart-talking, raccoon bounty hunter; and, last but not least, Groot—a tree-like humanoid who will be featured in Guardians of the Galaxy 2 as “baby Groot,” the cutest superhero ever.
+His companions include Gamora—an assassin who chooses good over evil; Drax—a warrior looking to avenge his family’s death; Rocket—a smart-talking, raccoon bounty hunter; and, last but not least, Groot, a tree-like humanoid.
+Obviously, the Guardians team is still recovering from events in Avengers: Infinity War and Avengers: Endgame.
+We're harkening back to happier days with this list of thrilling space opera books like Guardians of the Galaxy.

 If you’re looking for more space operas featuring action, adventure, and a compelling cast of characters, these eight books like Guardians of the Galaxy are sure to hook you.